SpurLens: Automatic Detection of Spurious Cues in Multimodal LLMs: Vision Encoder Experiments

 While the trends are somewhat clear for class-wise averaged results, there is significant variation between classes.
 Figure \ref{fig:vision_encoder_classwise_results} presents the results of the experiments for each class separately.
 We see a significant variation in the scale of PA Gap as well as in the level of decrease in PA Gap as dataset size increases.
 Thus, while the effects discussed are generally true, the impact of spurious correlations in the image embeddings on perception is highly class-dependent.

 Finally, we directly compare the gaps obtained through these vision encoder logistic regressions with the PA gaps from evaluation on Qwen2-VL on the HardImageNet rankings.
 Using $f=7$, $K=50$, and taking the maximum possible value of $x$ for each dataset (that being $2K$ less than the size of the HardImageNet-train for that class), we obtain a PA Gap on the vision encoder logistic regression classifier for each HardImageNet class.
 The class-wise average of these gaps is 0.082.
-Comparing these gaps class-wise against the PA Gaps obtained when evaluating Qwen2-VL on the HardImageNet rankings (with $K=50$), we find a linear correlation coefficient of 0.25.
+Comparing these gaps class-wise against the PA Gaps obtained when evaluating Qwen2-VL on the HardImageNet rankings (with $K=50$), we obtain a Pearson correlation coefficient of 0.25 and a Spearman correlation coefficient of 0.48.
 This suggests that the vision encoder is partially responsible for the observed spurious bias in the full MLLM.